ErpNetDocs/tech/advanced/aggregates.md

 The Commit and ClientCommit events are now available in two different variations:

-1.Object Commit / Client-Commit
+1. Object Commit / Client-Commit
-1.Aggregate Commit / Client-Commit
+1. Aggregate Commit / Client-Commit

 What is the difference?